The Cost of a Hair Transplant in the UK

 What is the Success Rate of Hair Transplants?

 FUE hair transplants are the most advanced means of hair restoration available on the market today.
 The success rate of an FUE transplant is between 92 and 98 percent.
 According to Realself.com website in 2019, FUE hair transplant has a patient satisfaction rate of 97%.
 Aventus Clinic surgeons use the latest technology and advanced microsurgery FUE techniques to maximize your results.

 The Side Effects of FUE Hair Transplants

-Adhering to the aftercare protocol is important following a hair transplant procedure to minimise any side effects.
+Adhering to the aftercare protocol is important following a hair transplant procedure to minimize any side effects.

 Potential side effects include:

 - Swelling of the scalp.
 This is more likely to occur for hairline transplants.
-You maybe given special tablets after the surgery to minimise this swelling and this often settles down within a couple of days.
+You may be given special tablets after the surgery to minimize this swelling and this often settles down within a couple of days.